alexboia/ABNET-PostStats/README.md

 That is why the plugin supports preferred ranges.
 I do not treat them as universal standards.
 They are closer to a house style: a personal editorial profile for the kind of writing I want to publish.

 Condei Simple Post Stats is free.
-It may also be the first step in a broader suite of WordPress tools for people who still care about composing text.
+It may also become part of a broader family of small WordPress tools for people who still care about writing, editing, and publishing in a calmer, more text-centered way.

 The goal is modest: fewer distractions, better editorial awareness, and a writing environment that treats the author as an author, not as a block arrangement technician.

 ## Credits

-For the style metrics part I shameless plugged the idea from Victor's [Paradigma project](https://www.paradigma.ro).
+For the style metrics part I shameless borrowed the idea from Victor's [Paradigma project](https://www.paradigma.ro).

 ## Screenshots